Use coupon code WELCOME10 for 10% off your first order.

 Bacterial Nappy Rash

-Less common but more serious — bacterial rashes can cause open sores or yellow crusting.
+Less common but more serious.
+Research confirms that while most nappy rashes are irritant in origin, Candida and bacterial infections are also common complicating factors (Ferrazzini et al., 2003).
+Bacterial rashes can cause open sores or yellow crusting.
 Always see a doctor if you suspect this.

 Allergic Reaction Rash